-- If the intent of a gift to the YWCA was to support an HIV-prevention program, the contribution should be categorized in "Health & Social Services." - If the intent of the YWCA gift was to encourage neighborhood engagement, those funds should be categorized as "Community & Economic Development." - If the intent of a gift to Lincoln Center was to plant trees to enhance the aesthetic characteristics of their space, those funds should be categorized as "Environment" (because it is urban beautification) instead of "Culture & Arts." - o If your contribution is a general operating gift to an organization, select the program type that best describes the overall mission of that organization. - If you categorize any contributions as "Other," please briefly describe these contributions or programs in the "Notes" field. - o For your answer to be saved successfully, the totals in the direct cash, foundation cash, and non-cash columns on this question must match the corresponding values in Question II.A. exactly.
+- If the intent of a gift to the YWCA was to support an HIV-prevention program, the contribution should be categorized in "Health & Social Services." - If the intent of the YWCA gift was to encourage neighborhood engagement, those funds should be categorized as "Community & Economic Development." - If the intent of a gift to Lincoln Center was to plant trees to enhance the aesthetic characteristics of their space, those funds should be categorized as "Environment" (because it is urban beautification) instead of "Culture & Arts." - If your contribution is a general operating gift to an organization, select the program type that best describes the overall mission of that organization. - If you categorize any contributions as "Other," please briefly describe these contributions or programs in the "Notes" field. - The totals in the cash and non-cash columns on this question must match the corresponding values in Question II.A. exactly.